 Imagine you are in a foreign city, trying to decide on a restaurant to visit for dinner.
 You check reviews within a certain radius.
-Do you go for the best-rated restaurant no matter what, trusting the majority judgement?
-Or do you assume your taste may differ from everyone else's in this city, and discount ratings based on your personal preferences, integrating what is popular with what you know about your personal tastes in food?
+Do you go for the best-rated restaurant no matter what, trusting the majority judgment?
+Or do you assume your taste may differ from everyone else's in this city, and discount ratings based on your personal preferences, integrating what is popular with what you know about your own tastes?
 It may seem obvious that you would not generally assume that everyone you could possibly rely on for their opinion will share your exact tastes.
-However, much of the literature in social learning has focused on this idea of how we use information from others who are just like us1-6.
+However, much of the literature in social learning has focused on this idea of how we use information from others who are just like us (1-6).

-Research on the use of social information has identified various social learning strategies (SLS) commonly deployed by humans7-11.
+Research on the use of social information has identified various social learning strategies (SLS) commonly deployed by humans (7-11).
 These SLS serve to selectively limit imitation to cases in which it would be beneficial to imitate others, and can be categorized into when-, what-, and who-strategies.
-When-strategies determine when social learning should be used, e.g. when an agent is uncertain12-14, or when individual learning is costly.
-What-strategies specify what is preferentially learnt from others, e.g. emotionally evocative content, and information relevant for survival18-20, or about social relationships.
-Who-strategies determine who should be learnt from, e.g. prestigious or successful24-26 individuals, or the majority.
-Prior research has also sought to understand how people imitate, that is, what mechanism underlies their use of social information, e.g. stimulus enhancement, decision biasing, or value shaping.
+When-strategies determine when social learning should be used, e.g., when an agent is uncertain (12-14), or when individual learning is costly (14, 15).
+What-strategies specify what is preferentially learnt from others, e.g. emotionally evocative content (16, 17), and information relevant for survival (18-20), or about social relationships (18, 21).
+Who-strategies determine who should be learnt from, e.g. prestigious (22, 23) or successful (24-26) individuals, or the majority (1, 13, 14, 27).
+Prior research has also sought to understand how people imitate, that is, what mechanism underlies their use of social information, e.g. stimulus enhancement (28), decision biasing (1, 3), or value shaping (2).

-However, even when selectively limiting when and how imitation should be used for social learning, individuals may need to share the same goals or preferences as whoever they are imitating for imitation to yield favourable outcomes.
-In previous research, it has commonly been the case that demonstrators had the same payoff function as the participant 1-6.
-Only few studies have considered social information use in matters of taste 29-31, and they have largely focused on the normative question of how best to craft social recommendations.
-Therefore, our understanding of the human ability to learn from others has been limited to settings in which imitation is optimal
+However, even when selectively limiting when and how imitation should be used for social learning, individuals may need to share the same goals or preferences as whoever they are imitating for imitation to yield favorable outcomes.
+In previous research, it has commonly been the case that demonstrators had the same payoff function as the participant (1, 2, 4-6, 29).
+Only few studies have considered social information use in matters of taste (30-32), and they have largely focused on the normative question of how best to craft social recommendations.
+Therefore, our understanding of the human ability to learn from others has been limited to settings in which imitation is optimal.

 In real life, however, people can rarely assume that any stranger they may choose to imitate will share their exact goals.
 For instance, if the goal is to get home after work, following the first car in view is unlikely to lead to the desired outcome.
-Conversely, if an individual notices a usually bustling street deserted during rush hour, they may correctly choose to dodge the roadwork that has caused everyone's paths to change while still getting to the right house after a quick detour.
-This difference in exact goals (e.g. the destination of a trip) despite some shared preferences (e.g. avoiding traffic or closed roads) is commonly seen in many choice domains, like food selection, fashion, career choices, holiday planning, or scheduling, in which we can commonly learn from others.
-Thus, there must be more to social learning than just imitation: some consideration must be made of whether the interests of the imitating
+Conversely, if an individual notices a usually bustling street deserted during rush hour, they may correctly choose to dodge the roadwork that has caused everyone's paths to change while